Azure-Samples/iot-hub-c-intel-nuc-gateway-getting-started/Lesson3/README.md

 10. **`gulp run --iot-hub`** - Run the BLE sample application and read IoT Hub messages that have just been sent from SensorTag.

 ## <a id="run-simudev"></a>Deploy and run simulate device cloud upload sample

+Please follow the [Configure and run a simulated device sample app](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-gateway-kit-c-sim-lesson3-configure-simulated-device-app) for detailed walkthough of the steps below.

 1. Use the following command to modify your configuration, change the `"has_sensortag"` value from `true` to `false`.

    ```bash